 The 2016 Presidential and Congressional elections resulted in the election of Donald Trump as President and a Republican-controlled Congress.
 These election results have the potential to lead to significant changes to the Affordable Care Act and the regulatory environment impacting the market for individual and family health insurance products.
-The new administration and Republican leadership have repeatedly communicated their intention to alter or repeal the Affordable Care Act and the House of Representatives has recently passed a bill that would amend the Affordable Care Act.
-Given that any proposed legislation must also be approved by the United States Senate and signed into law by the President, it is difficult to predict the impact of any changes on our business and the overall market for health insurance.
-While actions to repeal or modify the Affordable Care Act could be beneficial to our business, they may also harm our business and our ability to sell health insurance and result in a decrease in demand for the health insurance we sell, any of which could materially harm our business, operating results and financial condition.
+The new administration and Republican leadership have repeatedly communicated their intention to alter or repeal the Affordable Care Act and several unsuccessful attempts have been made to get various bills amending the Affordable Care Act through Congress.
+In addition, the executive branch of the government has at various times expressed a desire to defund various aspects of the Affordable Care Act, including cost sharing reduction payments from the government to health insurance carriers.
+Trump administration statements and the various actions by Congress attempting to change the Affordable Care Act have created uncertainty on behalf of carriers and consumers that negatively impacts the individual and family health insurance market.
+It is unclear what, if any, changes will be made to the Affordable Care Act or its funding and implementation.
+If changes are not made that bring carriers back into the market with lower-cost individual and family health insurance plans, our individual and family membership and our business, operating results and financial condition will continue to be harmed.
+Our individual and family membership and business, operating results and financial condition will also be harmed if changes to the Affordable Care Act or its funding or implementation are harmful to the demand for the individual and family health insurance products that we sell.
 In addition, the President and the executive branch of the Federal government have a significant impact on the implementation of the provisions of the Affordable Care Act through the adoption of regulations, and President Trump's administration could make changes impacting the implementation of the Affordable Care Act that harm our business, operating results and financial condition.